 Required courses: All Glenbard students are required to satisfy the "Speech" requirement for graduation.
 This Speech requirement may come from any of the following courses: Acting, Forensics, Theatre or Speech.
-It is strongly recommended that this requirement be met as soon as possible.
+It is strongly recommended that this requirement be met as soon as possible, as the skills you will learn will help you in other classes and in life.
 A percentage of the grade in all courses is made up of performance activities.
 Students who are truly interested in becoming involved in the Speech Arts Department program are encouraged to take on Stagecraft or Acting as a freshman.
-Taking Acting for two semesters is not only fun but will satisfy the Speech requirement.
-Acting serves as a great introduction and leads in to many of the other courses in the Speech Arts Department as listed below.
-Acting can also be repeated as many times as the student wishes during their high school career.
+Acting serves as a great introduction and leads in to many of the other courses in the Speech Arts Department listed below.
+Acting can also be repeated as many times as the student wishes during their high school career and at any time.